Tomat7/ESP32-async-ADC/README.md

 # ESP32-async-ADC
-The set of functions for using with Arduino core for the ESP32 which allow to get non-blocking/async ADC.
+The set of functions for using with Arduino core for the ESP32 which allow to get non-blocking/async ADC read.

 ### ALL CODE WAS "STOLEN" FROM ORIGINAL REPOSITORY https://github.com/espressif/arduino-esp32
 ### Please inform me if this action violate any Copyright.